strike-digital/NGviewer/README.md

 # Updates:

+    21/5/20: beta 1.3

+    Fixed bugs with alignment
+    Box groups are now not available when boxes are not enabled Added info for adding box groups

     20/5/20: beta 1.1

     Improved background code
     Fixed errors when no object was selected
     Added setting to hide materials with no node groups visible